The information below is a summary of the formal degree requirements for the PhD in ECE.

 - Complete Responsible Conduct of Research (RCR) training

-- Establish and meet with supervisory committee - Committee approval form
+- Establish and meet with a Supervisory Committee

-- Prepare and defend a dissertation - Defense forms, dissertation guidelines
+- Prepare and defend a dissertation [dissertation guidelines]

 For students matriculating with a bachelor's degree, a minimum of 10 courses are required, as follows: